 Success or failure aligned with leadership

-How well people in leadership roles are reacting to the pandemic is already debated.
+How well people in leadership roles are reacting to the pandemic is already being debated.
 Having effective COVID-19 crisis response leadership is vital.
 As part of the debrief on what went well and what did not, it is natural to look at how well leaders did.
 As many of you know, management sets the tone during a crisis.
 The approach taken can significantly influence the view of your company.
 As I talked about in my blog on Reputation Management After A Crisis Event, it is challenging to recover from bad optics in crisis response.

 It is far better to lead from the front with management that puts customers and employees first.
 Secondarily, leadership should commit to keeping critical services or products available.
 Once you lay this foundation, all other decisions flow from there.
 This commitment to these values will serve your company well.

 However, it can take a great deal of effort and finesse as a disaster professional to keep your top managers engaged in achieving these goals.
-Understandably, the longer an event goes on, the more that they are subject to various pressure points.
+Understandably, the longer an event goes on, the more they are subject to various pressure points.
 Not only will they be working to maintain daily operations and to achieve financial targets, but they will also be striving to support their teams during increasingly abnormal circumstances.
 By this, I mean that no matter how well your organization prepares, a prolonged response phase challenges everyone.

 Don't become complacent